Together-Java/ModernJava/src/arrays/set_individual_elements.md

 System.out.println(sentence);
 ```

-The index of the element can also come from a variable.
+The index of the element to set can also come from a variable.

 ```java
 int index = 2;